DhwaniSondhi/Panorama-Builder/README.md

 ## Panaroma-Building-Software
 This is the assignment of COMP6341 COMPUTER VISION.
 The aim of this assignment is to build a software to stich multiple images together to form panoramas.
-This assignment uses the feature descriptor built in this [repository](https://github.com/DhwaniSondhi/Feature-Descriptor).
+This assignment uses the feature descriptor built in [this](https://github.com/DhwaniSondhi/Feature-Descriptor) repository.

 ### Description
-**FEATURE DETECTION AND MATCHING**
+**FEATURE DETECTION AND MATCHING**<br/>
-- This follows the same steps described in this [feature-descriptor](https://github.com/DhwaniSondhi/Feature-Descriptor).
+- This follows the same steps described in [this](https://github.com/DhwaniSondhi/Feature-Descriptor) feature-descriptor.
 - Built an additional seperate code using inbuilt functions of [SIFT](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_sift_intro/py_sift_intro.html) for comparison of output.

-**RANSAC IMPLEMENTATION**
+**RANSAC IMPLEMENTATION**<br/>
-Computed the homography between the images using RANSAC using following steps:
+Computed the homography between the images using RANSAC through following steps:
 - **project(col1, row1, hom)**: It helps in projecting the point(x, y) in another image using the homography created.
 - **computeInlierCount(H, matches, numMatches, inlierThreshold)**: It helps in finding the number of inlying points given a homography.
 - **RANSAC (matches , numMatches, numIterations, inlierThreshold, hom, homInv, image1Display, image2Display)**: It takes the potentially matching points between two images and returns the homography transformation.

-For a selected number of iterations, randomly 4 pairs of potentially matching points are taken.
+For a selected number of iterations, 4 random pairs of potentially matching points are taken.
 For this, homography is computed which is further used to find the number of inliers.
-The best homography is selected for highest number of inliers.
-All the inliers are computed for this homography.
+The best homography is selected depending on the highest number of inliers.
+New inliers are computed for the best homography.
 These inliers helps in computing the final homography.

-**PANORAMA MOSAIC STITCHING**
+**PANORAMA MOSAIC STITCHING**<br/>
 Implemented the function stitch(image1, image2, hom, homInv, stitchedImage):
 - Computed the size of the new stiched image by projecting the corners of second image onto the first image.
 - Copied the first image on the stiched image.